Nicolae Guță

-Nicolae Linguraru is a Romani manele singer.
+Nicolae Guță (born 3 December 1967) is a Romanian Roma manele singer from Petroșani.

 Musical career

 Guță started as a singer and accordionist in the late 1980s, playing lăutărească music.
 He released his debut album in 1992.
-Two years later, he released his first mainstream hit – "De când te iubesc pe tine" (english: "Since I've Been Loving You"), featured on his second long-play record.
+Two years later, he released his first mainstream hit – "De când te iubesc pe tine" (English: "Since I've Been Loving You"), featured on his second long-play record.
 His first album for a foreign audience was released in France, in 1996; while Romanian musical critics hardly had any reaction towards his music, the journalists abroad would show their appreciation and dub his music a very modern fashion of Gypsy jazz (including electric guitars and synthesizers).

 Starting around 1998 Guță developed a growing interest in manele music, a club-friendly subgenre of Balkans folk music influenced by Turkish and Arab pop, similar to what is known in former Yugoslavia as turbo-folk and narodna and in Bulgaria as chalga.
 Guță had an important role in the advancement of manele (which were a fairly new musical trend at that time) and brought in influences from Western pop and hip hop music.
-Some of his songs are: "Aş renunţa", "Am greșit și eu", "Dacă vrei", and "Doar tu".
+Some of his songs are: "Aș renunța", "Am greșit și eu", "Dacă vrei", and "Doar tu".
 In 2007, Guță released a cover version of Hari Mata Hari's "Lejla", the third-placed entry in the Eurovision Song Contest 2006, renaming it "Cine ești?"
 (Who Are You?).